Jennifer Gadirova: 2022

 In March Gadirova competed at the 2022 English Championships where she placed third on bars and second on floor.
 Later that month she competed at the British Championships in Liverpool where she won bronze in the all-around with a score of 52.350, placing behind her Aylesbury teammates Jessica Gadirova and Ondine Achampong.
 She then went on to win bronze on the uneven bars, gold on balance beam and silver on floor exercise.
 In July Gadirova was selected to compete at the 2022 European Championships alongside her sister Jessica, Achampong, Georgia-Mae Fenton, and Alice Kinsella.
-While there she contributed scores on balance beam and floor exercise towards Great Britain's second place finish.
+While there she contributed scores on balance beam and floor exercise towards Great Britain's second-place finish.
 During event finals Gadirova placed fifth on floor exercise.

 In September Gadirova competed at the Paris World Challenge Cup.
 She qualified to the balance beam and floor exercise finals.
 She won bronze on floor exercise behind Americans Jordan Chiles and Shilese Jones and placed fourth on balance beam.
 Later that month Gadirova was named to the team to compete at the 2022 World Championships, once again alongside her twin sister Jessica, Achampong, Kinsella, and Fenton.
 Gadirova qualified to the floor exercise final and helped Great Britain qualify to the team final.
 During the team final Gadirova competed on floor exercise, helping Great Britain win the silver medal and achieve their highest placement at a World Championships.

-2023–2025
+2023–2026

 Gadirova competed at the 2023 British Championships where she only competed on the balance beam, placing twelfth with a score of 11.950.
 It was later revealed that Gadirova was injured and would miss the 2023 European Championships.
 She underwent surgery on her ankle in January 2024.
 She was unable to recover in time for the 2024 Olympic Games.

 In February 2025, Gadirova announced that she had suffered an ACL injury during a training camp.

+Gadirova made her return to competition following her ACL injury in February 2026 at the Welsh Championships; she only competed on balance beam and uneven bars.